ictunion/main-website-public/content/statements/2026-vacation-30.en.md

 Paid work is not the only labour workers perform.
 After returning from work, many face a so-called "second shift" of unpaid reproductive labour - caring for children, relatives, or managing the household.
 Reducing paid working hours gives people more time and energy for this invisible but essential work, and creates the conditions for it to be shared more equally among all household members.

 ### We need to work less to live better

-Paid work is not the only labour workers perform.
-After returning from work, many face a so-called "second shift" of unpaid reproductive labour - caring for children, relatives, or managing the household.
-Reducing paid working hours gives people more time and energy for this invisible but essential work, and creates the conditions for it to be shared more equally among all household members.

 Whether through shorter workweeks or additional vacation days, the direction is clear: we need to work less to live better.
 More time off doesn't just mean rest - it means healthier workers, stronger companies, and a more sustainable society.
 Extra vacation time is an investment in our collective well-being and fruitful relationships with our loved ones.